 Price Fluctuations: Factors Involved

-There is an ever-growing demand for bitcoins as more and more are produced and added to the blockchain.
+There is an ever-growing demand for Bitcoins as more are produced and added to the blockchain.
 As a result, their value keeps rising.
 Some currencies include a mechanism that burns a portion of the coin supply.
 As a result, the value of the coins rises due to this.

 Click here to know more about this.